dharshanaraajesh2007-del/Codeforce-hackbattle-/README.md

-# Living Ledger
+# Money Tree

-📊 **Living Ledger** is a next-gen financial tracking platform that keeps your ledger alive, transparent, and interactive.
+📊 **Money Tree** is a next-gen financial tracking platform that keeps your ledger alive, transparent, and interactive.
 Designed for hackathons, it combines **real-time updates, visual insights, and simple collaboration** to make managing money effortless.

 ---

-## 🚀 Why Living Ledger?
+## 🚀 Why Money Tree?
 - 🔄 **Live updates**: Transactions and balances refresh instantly
 - 📂 **Smart categories**: Income, expenses, transfers at a glance
 - 📊 **Visual insights**:  Visual trees ,Dashboards, charts, and summaries